joshbegley/nyt-latest/README.md

 https://nytimes.com/article/nfl-regular-season-schedule.html?searchResultPosition=8

 **Whatever Happened to Identity Politics?**\
-`A conversation with the philosopher Olúfẹ́mi O. Táíwò about how “elite capture” has changed the conversation about social justice`\
+`A conversation with the philosopher Olúfẹ́mi O. Táíwò about how “elite capture” has changed the conversation about social justice.`\
 https://nytimes.com/2022/05/12/opinion/identity-politics-taiwo.html?searchResultPosition=9

 **Newly public data show few Black economists at the Fed.**\